cjerdonek/sf-elections-commission/docs/audio.md

 Click OK to close the dialog box and return to the main iTunes window.

-Press "CTRL + mouse-click" on the audio file in the iTunes Music Library and select "Create MP3 Version."
+Control-click on the audio file in the iTunes Music Library and select "Create MP3 Version."
 This should create a new audio file in the library.
 The length should be shorter to reflect the new start and end times you chose.

-Press "CTRL + mouse-click" on the audio file in the iTunes Music Library and select "Show in Finder."
+Control-click on the audio file in the iTunes Music Library and select "Show in Finder."
 Copy this MP3 file to a separate location.
 This is your final audio MP3 file.
 It would be a good idea to archive this file somewhere with the Commission for backup purposes.